 API: LangChain RAG Spec

-RapidFire AI’s core API for defining the stages of a RAG pipeline before the generator itself is a wrapper around the corresponding APIs of LangChain.
+RapidFire AI’s core API for defining the stages of a RAG pipeline before the generator is a wrapper around the corresponding APIs of LangChain.
 In particular, this class specifies all of the following stages: data loading, chunking, embedding, indexing, retrieval, and reranking steps.
 Note that many of these stages are optional.

-Some of the arguments (knobs) here can also be List valued or Range valued depending
+Many of the arguments (knobs) here can also be List valued or Range valued depending

 on its data type, as explained below.
 All this forms the base set of knob combinations from which